 “For every inch of Forward Head Posture, it can increase the weight of the head on the spine by an additional 10 pounds.” -Kapandji, Physiology of Joints, Vol. 3

-The image below is an actual x-ray of my neck.
+The image below is an x-ray of my neck.
 The blue line is where my head is supposed to line up, the red line indicates that my head is actually 17 mm too far forward.
 The average human head weighs between 8 and 12 pounds.
 Mine weighs 8 lbs. (yes, I weighed it).
 Before all the physics majors email me, I know this isn’t an accurate measurement of weight when taking into consideration the force generated by shortened muscles (and of course the weight added to my brain by the massive amount of studying I just did), but it’s close enough.
 Anyway, 17mm is about .67 of an inch, so I’m guessing I’m adding about 7.5 lbs of weight.
-The point is my cervical extensor muscles are burdened with the task of holding up this extra weight against the force of gravity.
+The point is, my cervical extensor muscles are burdened with the task of holding up this extra weight against the force of gravity.
 A forward head position can cause suboccipital pain, headaches, upper back and neck pain (these were my symptoms).
 It’s not uncommon to see folks with their head three inches forward from where it should be.
-Forward head position can also cause TMJ pain, sleep apnea, risk of choking while eating, inefficient breathing, disc compression, “foggy” brain and turbulent blood flow (which leads to artery wounding, inflammation and plaque formation).
-No thank you!
+Forward head position can also cause TMJ pain, sleep apnea, increase the risk of choking while eating, inefficient breathing, disc compression, “foggy” brain and turbulent blood flow (which leads to artery wounding, inflammation, and plaque formation).
 That’s why I’m making it my personal goal to improve my head position.

 Here is my plan of action:

 1. I vow to stop sitting like a vulture.
 Yes, I should congratulate myself for ditching the couch for a yoga bolster, but it does me no good if I sit like a Vulture (I’ve also started to have weird cravings for road kill).